 When it comes to professional development in safety, there are lots of different goals you can set.
 You want to make sure that these goals align with the type of roles you want to have in the future, rather than the role you have right now.

-Here are few EHS professional development goals you might consider setting for yourself:
+Here are few EHS professional development goals for safety professionals you might consider setting for yourself:

 - Attend at least one EHS event (expo, clinic, workshop, seminar, etc.) per year.